acsnow99/terraform-gcp-harbor/README.md

 -Docker <br/>

 ###### For all Kubernetes-related resources:
--kubectl(configured to your cluster if not created by the provided scripts) <br/>
+-kubectl(configure kubectl to your cluster if it was not created by the provided scripts) <br/>

 ###### Unless running on a cluster or VM independent of GCP:
 -Google Cloud SDK <br/>